pjhartzell/cloud-coreg/README.md

 1. **Simple:** Copy an AoI file to the trigger bucket

     Copy an AoI file to the `<bucket_prefix>-aoi-trigger` bucket.
 This will pull foundation data from the [Planetary Computer](https://planetarycomputer.microsoft.com/)'s USGS 3DEP digital surface model holdings and run CODEM with all [parameters](https://github.com/NCALM-UH/CODEM/blob/main/docs/configuration.md) set to their defaults.
-You can use the AWS Console or CLI.

-    CLI example:
     ```shell
     $ aws s3 cp tests/data/AOI-DigitalSurfaceModel.tif s3://myprefix-aoi-trigger
     ```